python/cpython/Doc/library/http.server.rst

 .. warning::

-   :class:`CGIHTTPRequestHandler` and ``--cgi`` command line option have known security issues and will be removed in the future, thus it's not recommended for production use or to expose :class:`CGIHTTPRequestHandler` to untrusted clients.
+   :class:`CGIHTTPRequestHandler` and the ``--cgi`` command line option have known security issues, therefore you should not expose them to untrusted clients.
 Use it at your own risk.

 .. _http.server-security: